danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% docs namespace_plan_id_at_creation %}

-This column represents the gitlab_subscription plan_id (2,3,4 ... bronze, silver, gold) of the namespace at the time that the object (issue, project, merge request) was created.
+This column represents the gitlab_subscription plan_id (bronze, silver, gold) of the namespace at the time that the object (issue, project, merge request) was created.

 We only have completed data from `2019-09-03` on, which is the date that we started snapshotting gitlab_subscriptions by namespace in dbt.